vega/vega-datasets/datapackage.md

 ### path
 airports.csv
 ### description
 Airports in the United States and its territories, including major commercial, regional, and municipal airports.
 Contains information about each airport's location (latitude/longitude coordinates), identification codes, name, city, state, and country.
+While the exact generation source of this file is unknown, this data is consistent with files provided on a monthly frequency by the FAA's [National Airspace System Resource](https://www.faa.gov/air_traffic/flight_info/aeronav/aero_data/NASR_Subscription/).
 ### schema

 | name      | type   |